machinalis/django-i18n-helper/README.txt

 Django i18n helper is a common Django app that overriddes Django core functions on load to provide the desired behavior.

-The application will automatically detect when tests are being run and don't override any methods in such a case to preserve tests integrity.
+The application will automatically detect when tests are being run and won't override any methods in such a case to preserve tests integrity.